-Later this month Google will be removing the option to have your AdWords campaigns opt out for showing for close variants of the keywords you are targeting (even for keywords you enter as Exact Match Phrases).
+Later this month Google will be removing the option to have your Ads campaigns opt out for showing for close variants of the keywords you are targeting (even for keywords you enter as Exact Match Phrases).

 What Does This Mean For You?

 In everyday terms, what it means is Google is trying to show ads for more versions of phrases.
 So where you may tell Google to target the exact phrase ‘keyword’, it may now decide that your ads should also show for:

 Google will be looking at misspellings, plurals and abbreviations among other variants.

 For some advertisers, this may be fine.
 They may be looking for a wide net to generate impressions and clicks for their ads.